View Philip Zenobio's Obituary on TheDay.com and share memories

 |

-New London - Philip A. Zenobio, 83, formerly of New London, entered eternal life Dec.
+Norwich - Philip Anthony Zenobio, 83, of Norwich and formerly of New London, entered eternal life Dec.
 13, 2019.
-He was the beloved husband of Rosalie (Trenti) Zenobio who survives him.
-Philip was born July 20, 1936, in Stanford, the son of the late Joseph and Connie Zenobio.
-He worked 37 years for the United States Postal Service.
+He was born May 20, 1936, in Stamford, the son of the late Joseph and Connie (Zamdarelli) Zenobio.
+He lived in Stamford and attended local schools.
+Philip was united in marriage to the former Rosalie Trenti; they were married Sept.
+6, 1964, in Sacred Heart Church in Mt.
+Vernon, N.Y.
+Rosalie survives him after 55 years of devotion.

+Mr. Zenobio was employed at the U.S. Postal Service in Stamford and New Milford, retiring after 37 years.
+Moving to New London, they were communicants of St. Joseph Parish.

+Besides his beloved wife, he is survived by two daughters, Donna Wanczyk and husband Jim of Plantsville and Joann Lemieux and husband Kenny of Waterford; his three grandchildren, Christopher and Sage Lemieux, and Gina Wanczyk.
+He was predeceased by a sister, Mary Marseglia.

 His family will receive relatives and friends from 10 to 11:30 a.m.
 Tuesday morning at the Impellitteri-Malia Funeral Home, 84 Montauk Avenue, New London.
-A Mass of Christian Burial will follow at 12 p.m. in St. Joseph Church, New London, with interment afterwards in St. Mary's Cemetery.
-A complete obituary will appear in the Monday edition of The Day.
+A Mass of Christian Burial will be held at noon in St. Joseph Church.
+Interment will follow in St. Mary Cemetery.